AquaticInformatics/NodePackages/README.md

 1. **Versioning**

-* **minVersion** and **maxVersion**: Consumers define these parameters in any format (e.g., `1.0`, `1.0.0-beta`) as strings.
+* **minVersion** and **maxVersion**: Consumers define these optional parameters in any format (e.g., `1.0`, `1.0.0-beta`) as strings or numbers.
 A version-checking predicate function, `versionFilterPredicate`, will verify these values against the current application version and return a boolean indicating compatibility.

 2. **Event Types and Actions**